-Size not an issue?
-Don’t be afraid to go big.
+If size is not an issue, don’t be afraid to go big.
 Here are some grand conservatory plant ideas to get you started:

-It might surprise you, but olive plants can grow quite happily in conservatories.
+Olive plants can grow happily in conservatories.
 The olives themselves tend to arrive in summer, but they fall reasonably quickly, so keep an eye out for them.
-Bear in mind you will need to prune olive plants from time to time.
+You will also need to prune olive plants from time to time.

 This climbing plant is very flexible when it comes to temperature.
-They come in a range of beautiful vibrant colours, so make excellent decorative additions to your space.
-Depending on the specific type, they can grow up to six-foot-high.
+They’re available in a range of vibrant colours and make excellent decorative additions to your space.
+Depending on the specific type, they can grow up to six feet high.

 Rubber tree plant

-These bold and beautiful specimens love a sunny spot, making them perfect conservatory plants.
-But they do prefer a little humidity, so give them a regular misting and watch them thrive.
+These bold and beautiful specimens grow best in a sunny spot, making them perfect conservatory plants.
+They also prefer some humidity, so give them a regular misting.

-There are many different types of dracaena to choose from, including stunning red varieties.
-They’re a perfect fuss-free conservatory plant, because they like to be on the drier side and get plenty of light.
+There are many different types of dracaena to choose from, including bright red varieties.
+They’re a great, fuss-free conservatory plant because they like to be on the drier side and prefer plenty of light.

-These lush, bushy palms will make your conservatory feel instantly tropical.
-Their needs are simple – lots of light and lots of water.
-They can reach up to about five foot tall, so make sure you can give them the space they need to reach their full potential.
+These bushy palms will make your conservatory feel instantly tropical.
+Their needs are simple — lots of light and lots of water.
+They can reach up to five feet tall, so make sure you provide them with the space they need to reach their full potential.